Russia faces global outrage over bodies in Ukraine's streets

 ------

 Qena reported from Motyzhyn, Ukraine.
-Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed
+Yuras Karmanau in Lviv, Ukraine.
+Lolita Baldor in Washington and Associated Press journalists around the world contributed.

 Get in touch